linode/docs/docs/products/storage/block-storage/guides/resize-volume/index.md

     1. Login to your Compute Instance using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/guides/using-the-lish-console/).

-    1. Unmount the Volume, making sure to use the unqiue path for your own Volume:
+    1. Unmount the Volume, making sure to use the unique path for your own Volume:

             umount /dev/disk/by-id/scsi-0Linode_Volume_BlockStorage1